How does the Cost Segregation process work?

 We send you final report

-After our walkthrough, we send you and your CPA a final report within 72 hours, which highlights the total depreciation expense for the property and include an itemized detail of each building component.
+After our walkthrough, we send you and your CPA a final report, which highlights the total depreciation expense for the property and include an itemized detail of each building component.

 Reduce your taxes